Frequently Asked Questions – CNC Intelligence

 It depends on the complexity of the case.
 Some investigations can be completed in a few weeks, while others—especially those involving mixers, cross-chain laundering, or international fraud rings—may take several months.

-We provide blockchain transaction tracing reports, wallet clustering and attribution, risk analysis, and law enforcement-ready intelligence.
-Our findings support subpoenas, asset freezes, and legal action.
+We provide blockchain transaction tracing reports, wallet clustering and attribution, risk analysis, and intelligence that is law enforcement-ready.
+Our findings support the use of subpoenas, asset freezes, and legal action.

 Blockchain tracing tools generate raw data.
 CNC Intelligence provides human-led investigations that combine forensic software, threat intelligence, and real-world attribution to deliver legally actionable findings.